 The membership recruitment registration fee should be limited to a minimum administrative fee to cover only essential costs.
-The fee should not include costs for meals, lodging or attire that may be necessary for potential new members or Panhellenic members.
+The fee should not include costs for meals, lodging or attire that may be necessary for PNMs or Panhellenic members.

 Officer Selection (2022) - BEST PRACTICE